Theta-graph and diffeomorphisms of some 4-manifolds

-that agrees with $\tau_0$ on the base fiber, and that agrees with the trivialization of the normal bundle of $\widetilde{x}_0$ induced from 1. \item A fiberwise pointed degree 1 map $f:E\to X$. \end{enumerate} The classifying space for $X$-bundles $\pi$ with such structures is given by $\widetilde{B\Diff}_{\mathrm{deg}}(X^\bullet,\partial)$, defined in \S\ref{ss:main-result}.
+that agrees with $\tau_0$ on the base fiber, and that agrees with the trivialization of the normal bundle of $\widetilde{x}_0$ induced from the item 1. \item A fiberwise pointed homotopy equivalence $f\colon E\to X$. \end{enumerate} The classifying space for $X$-bundles $\pi$ with such structures is given by $\widetilde{B\Diff}_{\mathrm{deg}}(X^\bullet,\partial)$, defined in \S\ref{ss:main-result}.
 We have the following fibration sequences.